 If you’ve got gaps in your floorboards, a good rug will help.
-And they might look good, but open fireplaces can create a vacuum, sucking in cold air from the floor.
-A chimney balloon will could help fix that.
+Open fireplaces may look good but they can create a vacuum, sucking in cold air from the floor.
+A chimney balloon will help fix that.

-I often describe windows as ‘negative radiators’.
-Putting thick, heavy, curtains over them is like giving them a woolly jumper.
+Windows are sometimes described as ‘negative radiators’.
+Putting thick, heavy curtains over them is like giving them a woolly jumper.